 A Knox Box is recommended for residents with serious health problems or residents whose homes are protected by a fire alarm system or suppression system.
 In short, if you can foresee that there is a good chance you will need assistance from the Fire Department anytime soon, then you should consider a Knox Box.

-Residents interested in the Knox-Box Entry System for their homes can contact the Birmingham Fire Department Fire Prevention Division at (248) 530-1900 for further information.
+Residents interested in the Knox-Box Entry System for their homes can fill out a Knox Box Application and Knox Box Waiver.
+For additional information contact the Birmingham Fire Department Knox Box phone line at (248) 530-1923 for further information.